hemant4106/EventPal-Community-Event-Discovery-Management-Platform/README.md

 - 📅 FullCalendar integration to view events
 - 📝 Add new events with genre and category selection
 - 🎯 Filter and sort events based on multiple criteria
-- 📱 Fully responsive for mobile and desktop
+- 📱 Fully responsive for mobile and desktop(currently not responsive)
 - ⚙️ Uses JSON Server as a mock backend for development

 ---